pingcap/docs-cn/replicate-between-primary-and-secondary-clusters.md

 Normally, TiCDC concurrently writes transactions to downstream to increase throughout.
 When a changefeed is interrupted unexpectedly, the downstream may not have the latest data as it is in the upstream.
 To address inconsistency, run the following command to ensure that the downstream data is consistent with the upstream data.

-{{< copyable "shell-regular" >}}

 ```shell
 tiup cdc redo apply --storage "s3://redo?access-key=minio&secret-access-key=miniostorage&endpoint=http://172.16.6.123:6060&force-path-style=true" --tmp-dir /tmp/redo --sink-uri "mysql://root:@172.16.6.124:4000"
 ```

-- --storage: Location and credential of the redo log in S3
+- `--storage`: Location and credential of the redo log in S3
-- --tmp-dir: Cache directory of the redo log downloaded from S3
+- `--tmp-dir`: Cache directory of the redo log downloaded from S3
-- --sink-uri: URI of the downstream cluster
+- `--sink-uri`: URI of the downstream cluster

 ## Step 6.
 Recover the primary cluster and its services